DerelictOrg/DerelictSFML2/README.md

 import derelict.sfml2.network; // For the network library.

 void main() {
     // Load the SFML2 System libraries you need.
-Note that this sample inports
+Note that this sample imports
     // and loads them all, but you only need to do so for the libraries you intend
     // to actually use.
     DerelictSFML2System.load();